 |Course Code||Course Title & Outline||Department||Instructor||Scheduled|

-*Courses require department and instructor approval.
+*Courses require department and instructor approval or prerequisite.
 Please contact Leha Huffman at firstname.lastname@example.org for further information on enrollment procedures.

-**Courses are limited to 2 MRPE students.
-Pleaes contact Leha Hufman at email@example.com for enrollment.
+**Courses are limited to 3 MRPE students. ***Courses are limited to 5 MRPE students.
+Pleaes contact Leha Huffman at email@example.com for enrollment.

 Course Outlines will be posted as they come available.